equinor/appsec-owasptop10wrkshp/a03/README.md

 ## Examples of attacker scenarios using juice shop

-NB NB : PROPOSALS
+TODO: PROPOSALS - NOT YET READY

 - **Missing encoding** - Retrieve the photo of Bjoern's cat in "melee combat-mode"
 - **Repetetive registration** - Follow the DRY principle while registering a user
 - **Delaux fraud** - Obtain a Deluxe Membership without paying for it
 - **Expired coupon** - Successfully redeem an expired campaign coupon code
 - **Payback time** - Place an order that makes you rich

 ## Primary defenses

+Preventing injection requires keeping data separate from commands and queries:

+- The preferred option is to use a safe API, which avoids using the interpreter entirely, provides a parameterized interface, or migrates to Object Relational Mapping Tools (ORMs). **Note:** Even when parameterized, stored procedures can still introduce SQL injection if PL/SQL or T-SQL concatenates queries and data or executes hostile data with EXECUTE IMMEDIATE or exec().
+- Use positive server-side input validation.
+This is not a complete defense as many applications require special characters, such as text areas or APIs for mobile applications.
+- For any residual dynamic queries, escape special characters using the specific escape syntax for that interpreter. **Note:** SQL structures such as table names, column names, and so on cannot be escaped, and thus user-supplied structure names are dangerous.
+This is a common issue in report-writing software.
+- Use LIMIT and other SQL controls within queries to prevent mass disclosure of records in case of SQL injection.

-FIX FIX
+TODO: **FIX FIX FIX FIX FIX**

 - [OWASP's transport layer protection cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.html)
 - [OWASP's user privacy protection cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/User_Privacy_Protection_Cheat_Sheet.html)